ZigGreen/1VK/README.md

 **Smart and efficient sdk for vk.com API**
 ## Behind the scene:
 1. It uses `execute` api method to perform more api calls per permitted time interval.
-2. It handles "Too many requests per second" error thus you no more need concern about it.
+2. It handles "Too many requests per second" error thus you no more need to concern about it.

 ## Install